gradio-app/gradio/guides/creating_a_chatbot.md

 Now that we have our predictive function set up, we can create a Gradio Interface around it.

 In this case, our function takes in two values, a text input and a state input.
-The corresponding input components in `gradio` are `"text"` and `gr.Variable`.
+The corresponding input components in `gradio` are `"text"` and `"state"`.

-We will create a `gr.Variable` called `state` and pass it as an input and output of the interface.

-We will display the list of responses using the dedicated `"chatbot"` component.
+The function also returns two values.
+We will display the list of responses using the dedicated `"chatbot"` component and use the `"state"` output component type for the second return value.

 Note that the `state` input and output components are not displayed.